YanweiTong-Iris/PHP2550-ProjectPortfolio/Project 2/README.md

 ## Methods

 Missing data was imputed with MICE.
-Then, for each imputed data set, we applied logistic regression to model the binary smoking abstinence outcome and implemented three selection methods to identify moderating and predictive variables: lasso, and elastic net regression with 10-fold cross-validation.
+Then, for each imputed data set, we applied logistic regression to model the binary smoking abstinence outcome and implemented two selection methods to identify moderating and predictive variables: lasso and elastic net regression with 10-fold cross-validation.
 Interaction terms were carefully incorporated, especially for factors hypothesized to moderate behavioral activation effects on abstinence. *Objective 1* included a comprehensive range of baseline variables and interaction terms with BA, while *Objective 2* focused solely on baseline predictors without interactions to assess their independent predictive effects.
 Calibration and discrimination metrics were used to evaluate model performance.

 ## Results and conclusion